-My research interest lies in informal institutions & norms, civil-military relations, political psychology, survey & experimental methods, and Korean & East Asian politics.
+My research interest lies in political culture, elite behavior, civil-military relations, and survey & experimental methods.

 I received Alexander George Award for the best graduate paper presented at the Foreign Policy Analysis section of International Studies Association.
 I am a Ph.D. student majoring in political science at the University of California, San Diego, where I am the recipient of Marsha Chandler Fellowship.
 I hold M.A. in political science from Columbia University, the other M.A. in political science from the University of Wisconsin-Madison, where I received University Fellowship, and B.A., highest honors, in political science and philosophy from Yonsei University, where I received National Humanities & Social Sciences Scholarship (in Korean, “인문100년장학금”).